Nicox Provides First Quarter 2023 Financial and Business Highlights

 Sophia Antipolis, France

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today provided financial and business highlights for the first quarter 2023 for Nicox SA and its subsidiaries (the “Nicox Group”).
+Nicox SAFR COX))), an international ophthalmology company, today provided financial and business highlights for the first quarter 2023 for Nicox SA and its subsidiaries (the "Nicox Group").

 First Quarter 2023 Financial Highlights